-For fabric, carpets, cloth seats and safety belts:
+For fabric, carpets, cloth seats, safety belts and seats equipped with side airbags:

 - Remove dust and loose dirt with a vacuum cleaner. - Remove light stains and soil with Motorcraft Professional Strength Carpet & Upholstery Cleaner (ZC-54).

 - If grease or tar is present on the material, spot-clean the area first with Motorcraft Spot and Stain Remover (ZC-14).
 In Canada, use Motorcraft Multi-Purpose Cleaner (CXC-101). - If a ring forms on the fabric after spot cleaning, clean the entire area immediately (but do not oversaturate) or the ring will set. - Do not use household cleaning products or glass cleaners, which can stain and discolor the fabric and affect the flame retardant abilities of the seat materials.